 History and Architecture

 The Karla Caves were once a Buddhist monastery and consist of 16 excavations/caves.
 Most of the caves belong to the early Hinayana phase of Buddhism, except for three from the later Mahayana phase.
 The main cave is the huge prayer/assembly hall, known as a chaityagriha, that's believed to date back to the 1st century BC.
-It has a magnificent roof made out of carved teak wood, rows of pillars decorated with sculptures of men, women, elephants and horses, and a large sun window at the entrance that deflects rays of light towards the stupa at the rear.
+It has a magnificent roof made out of carved teak wood, rows of pillars decorated with sculptures of men, women, elephants, and horses, and a large sun window at the entrance that deflects rays of light towards the stupa at the rear.
 The other 15 excavations are much smaller monastery living and prayer spaces, known as viharas.

 What's interesting to note is that the caves contain few representations of the Buddha (large feature images of the Buddha were only introduced during the later Mahayana phase of Buddhist architecture, from the 5th century AD).
 Instead, the outer walls of the main hall are predominantly decorated with sculptures of couples and elephants.
 There's also a towering pillar with lions atop it at the entrance, similar to the lion pillar erected by Emperor Ashoka at Sarnath in Uttar Pradesh to mark the spot where Buddha gave his first discourse after he became enlightened.
 (A graphic representation of it was adopted as the national emblem of India in 1950).

-There's also another set of caves at Bhaja, 8 kilometers south of Karla.
+There's another set of caves at Bhaja, eight kilometers south of Karla.
 They're similar in design to the Karla Caves (although Karla has the most impressive single cave, the architecture at Bhaja is better) and much quieter.
 If you're really interested in caves and Buddhist architecture, you may also wish to visit the more remote and less frequented Bhedsa Caves located closer to Kamshet.